ritik944/ritik944/README.md

 - 🔭 I’m currently working on data science project
 - 🌱 I’m currently learning data science
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on data science , data engineering or data analytics projects.
--

 <!--
 **ritik944/ritik944** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.